 This scene fits perfectly into animal colouring pages, offering kids and adults a fun, creative way to explore nature.
 Every line encourages imagination, turning a simple night flight into a colorful adventure filled with life, movement, and artistic expression.

-2. Did you know that the yak is herbivorous?
+2. Did you know that the yak is an herbivorous animal?

 Yaks eat only plants and grass.
-So it comes under the herbivorous group of animals.
+So they come under the herbivorous group of animals.

 People of this region use them to carry loads.
-It is also used as a pet.
-Besides that, it is used for meat and wool.
-These can be an alternative to cows as domestic animals.
+They are also used as pets.
+Besides that, they are used for meat and wool.
+Yaks can be an alternative to cows as domestic animals.
 They are becoming more popular in the world as an alternative to cows.

-4. How many types of yaks are there?
+4. How many species of yaks are there?

 References